uros7251/CircuitSolver/README.md

 ```
 ## How it works
 Unlike many other conventional tools for simulating electric circuits which rely on solving linear systems of equations, *CircuitSolver* exploits polymorphism and hence is completely object-oriented.
 Each component follows the same interface, but behaves differently.

+## Install NuGet package
+The most convenient way to use the library is by installing [NuGet package](https://www.nuget.org/packages/uros7251.CircuitSolver.Core/1.0.0).